halfer/spiderling-utils/README.md

 README to do
 ---

-* Add a simple example in a tests folder in SpiderlingUtils itself
 * List the configuration methods for each class
 * Show how the listener can be wired into phpunit.xml
 * Add license file